Baabujiventuress/Basispay-Flutter-SDK/basispaysdk/README.md

 ## First of all get Credentials from BasisPay
 Plugin will only work with API Keys

+# BasisPay-Flutter-KIT
+A Flutter plugin to use the BasisPay Payment gateway kit for accepting online payments in Flutter app.

+## INTRODUCTION
+This document describes the steps for integrating Basispay online payment gateway Flutter SDK kit.This payment gateway performs the online payment transactions with less user effort.
+It receives the payment details as input and handles the payment flow.
+Finally returns the payment response to the user.
+User has to import the framework manually into their project for using it

+## Requirements
+o iOS 11.0+
+o Xcode 11.0+
+o Swift 5.0+
+o Android min SDK - 21

+## First of all get Credentials from BasisPay
+Plugin will only work with API Keys

 ##ANDROID
 STEP 1:
 Go to your android folder in your app and go into build.gradle file